Timiodon/TFWR-Translations/EN/docs/unlocks/watering.md

 The ground dries up over time: On average, it loses 1% of its current water per second, but there is some random variance to this.
 Maintaining a high water level will consume much more water than maintaining a low water level.

-You can use water tanks to water your plants.
-One water tank is automatically added to your inventory every 10 seconds.
+You can use water on your plants.
+One tank of water is automatically added to your inventory every 10 seconds.
-Upgrading `Unlocks.Watering` will give you an additional water tank every 10 seconds.
+Upgrading `Unlocks.Watering` will give you an additional tank of water every 10 seconds.

 A tank holds `0.25` water.